Major festivals in Japan

 This parade is called Yamahoko Junko.

-Yasaka Shrine Gion district
+Guide to Yasaka Shrine Guide to Gion district

 In the evening, five giant bonfires are lit on the mountains to the northwest, north and northeast of the city.